oxc-project/javascript-parser-in-rust/blog/grammar.md

 ^^^^^^^^^^^^^^^ CoverCallExpressionAndAsyncArrowHead
 ```

 This looks strange because `async` is not a keyword.
-These two `async`s are function names.
+The first `async` is a function name.

 ---